Shape your learning journey

-Banking and FinTech: Strategies and Challenges
+Banking and FinTech: Strategies and Challenges (On-campus)

 This module will cover the major types of activities and risks faced by intermediaries operating in credit markets.
 We will layout the important functions performed by banks and risks involved in banking.
 Subsequently, we will discuss how new financial technologies are disrupting the traditional banking markets and the challenges ahead.